yaad96/first-extension/README.md

 This is the README for the "activeDoc" extension for VSCode.

+## version 0.0.2.vsix state
+- In the webapp, if the user clicks on a generated LLM snippet, that snippet along with the explanation is now being shown in a new window in the workspace.

 ## version 0.0.1.vsix state
 - The search keywords of a vscode workspace is not accessible to the VSCode API users.
 So, `searchedElements` property is not present in the vscode extension
 - In mac, clicking on a code snippet on the client (web) app is not redirecting the vscode workspace focused file's intended code snippet as it should.